Reviews You Can Rely On

 Comes without batteries

-Who it's best for: The Tecknet Bluetooth Wireless Mouse is the right wireless mouse for you if you're looking for the perfect blend of value and premium quality.
+Who it's best for: The TeckNet 2.4G Wireless Mouse is the perfect blend of value and premium quality.
 It's a feature-rich product with a sleek design and an affordable price point.
-Its performance in our exhaustive testing showed that it can compete with mice that cost nearly twice as much.
-“It's large enough to feel good in your hand without feeling huge and cumbersome,” according to our male tester with medium-sized hands.
+Its performance in our exhaustive testing showed that it can compete with mice that cost nearly twice as much, and, according to our male tester with medium-sized hands, “It's large enough to feel good in your hand without feeling huge and cumbersome.”
 Folks with smaller hands will likely enjoy it, too.

 Why we love it: We love how versatile this Tecknet mouse is.
 It connects effortlessly via Bluetooth and has a reliable sensor that allows for smooth tracking on various surfaces.
-It has an accessible CPI button that lets you adjust the mouse's sensitivity on the fly, which we found to be useful during photo editing projects and other precision tasks.
 “Also, I liked the compact size; it is an excellent travel companion if you work on the go,” one tester mentioned.

 Connection Type: Bluetooth | Shape: Right-Handed